snowaski/Supervised-Grasping-Public/README.md

 # Supervised-Grasping

-This strategy uses action images and a Resnet model to optimize grasping chess pieces.
+This strategy uses action images and a Resnet model to optimize grasping.

 ## Requirements